confluentinc/ksql/docs/developer-guide/api.rst

 Terminate A Cluster
 -------------------

 If you don't need your KSQL cluster anymore, you can terminate the cluster and clean up the resources using this endpoint.
-When a server receives a ``TERMINATE CLUSTER`` request, it writes a ``TERMINATE CLUSTER`` command into the command topic.
+When a server receives a ``TERMINATE CLUSTER`` request at ``/ksql/terminate`` endpoint, it writes a ``TERMINATE CLUSTER`` command into the command topic.
+Note that ``TERMINATE CLUSTER`` request can only be sent via the ``/ksql/terminate`` endpoint and you cannot send it via the CLI.
 When each server in the cluster reads a ``TERMINATE CLUSTER`` command, it takes the following steps:

 -Sets the KSQL engine mode to ``NOT ACCEPTING NEW STATEMENTS`` so no new statement will be passed to the engine for execution.